kreshuklab/plant-seg/docs/chapters/plantseg_interactive_napari/batch.md

 open it either directly from the napari `Batch` tab, or from the command line using `plantseg -e` .

+!!! note
+    You find the batch processing section in the output tab in napari!

 ## Widget: Export Batch Workflow

 ```python exec="1" html="1"